MBmousavi/Barman-Postgre/README.md

 `barman show-backup <server_name> latest`

 We use `barman recover` command to create a restore directory or copy directly the resored files to the standby server.
 The important thing is here that the time you put for `target_time` should not be before `Begin time`. let's make an example.
-If full backup runs ate 1 AM, and it takes 5 mis to finish, The `Begin time` will be `2021-05-22 01:00:00.000000+04:30` and the `End time` will be `2021-05-22 01:05:00.000000+04:30`.
+If full backup runs at 1 AM, and it takes 5 mis to finish, The `Begin time` will be `2021-05-22 01:00:00.000000+04:30` and the `End time` will be `2021-05-22 01:05:00.000000+04:30`.
 The `target_time` can not be before 01:00.
 Let's asuume database crashes at 9 AM.
 Now we restore the database with the base of full backup at 1 AM and the WALs from 1 AM to 9 AM.

 Now run `barman list-backup <server-name>` to list the full backup.
 It will show the backup IDs too.
 Copy the last full backup ID and use it in this command: